Maxim Voznesenskiy: Exhibitions

-Notable Works
+Notable works

 The Moscow Kremlin Museum

 In 2001 Voznesenskiy produced the White Triangle and the Black Triangle, which is now a permanent exhibit in the Kremlin Armoury.

+Tahitian Pearl Trophy

+In 2002 Maxim Voznesenskiy, combining the talents of the best Russian artists and designers, created a jewellery collection for the “Russian Tahitian Pearl Trophy”.

+The collection was highly appreciated and one of the pieces was awarded the prize for the best design.
+The project was successful in making the Tahitian Pearl widely popular in Russia, thanks to an exhibition, publications in prestigious magazines, and a documentary shown on national television.

 Royal Connections

-Interested in the work of Faberge, he created his first "egg" pendant over twenty years ago, and in 2004 Voznesenskiy, as creative director of "Jewellery Theatre", designed the wedding gift for the present King and Queen of Spain in the shape of a black and white pearl egg symbolising the union of marriage also inspired by the work of Faberge.
+Interested in the work of Faberge, he created his first "egg" pendant over twenty years ago, and in 2004 Voznesenskiy, as creative director of "Jewellery Theatre", designed the Wedding gift for King Felipe VI of Spain and Queen Letizia, in the shape of a black and white pearl egg symbolising the union of marriage also inspired by the work of Faberge.

 On the occasion of the Queen's Medal Concert at the Barbican (London) in 2012 Voznesenskiy designed a box, as if it were a theatrical stage with lighting which changes creating different times of day and seasons of the year.
 On the stage, looking at each other, stand a horse and a corgi dog made of silver with diamonds incrusted in the hoofs and paws, which was gifted by the London Symphony Orchestra to Queen Elizabeth II.

 Miss Russia Crown

-In 2010 Voznesenskiy designed a new crown for the Miss Russia contest, a crown symbolic of the historic ties between Byzantine art and ancient Russia.
+In 2010 at the request of the organising committee of the Miss Russia contest, Maxim Voznesenskiy designed and made a crown for the winners.

+The crown, made of white gold, pearls and diamonds has become an exclusive piece of jewellery, symbolic of the historic ties between Byzantine art and ancient Russia.

+At the awards ceremony Maxim Voznesenskiy in person presented the crown to the winner of the contest.

+Notable works

 Awards

 In 1999 Voznesenskiy was awarded the "Diploma for Constructive Design" at the "Jeweller -99 International Exhibition" in Moscow for invention of the "heel", which allows the ring to stand upright.
 In 2002 he was awarded the "People of the Year Award" and in the same year his designs for "Jewellery Theatre" won the prize "Tahitian Pearl Trophy" at the International Jewellery Competition.
 In 2004 he won First prize "Golden Style" nomination at the "International Jewellery Moscow Exhibition" and prize for the Best Stand.